Japan Electronics Giant Gobbles ‘Jaws’ Maker MCA in Hollywood Megadeal

 Big foreign investments in Hollywood have become a regular occurrence since Rupert Murdoch’s Australia-based News Corp. bought 20th Century Fox in 1985.

 Just this month, MGM-UA Communication Co. was purchased by Italian financier Giancarlo Parretti’s Pathe Communications for $1.3 billion.
-Disney said last month it was beginning a partnership to raise at least $600 million from Japanese investors to make movies.
+Disney said last month it was launching a partnership to raise at least $600 million from Japanese investors to make movies.

 Until the MCA deal, Sony’s acquisition of Columbia was the largest Japanese purchase of a U.S. business.
 Sony also owns CBS Records.